frabaglia/create-express/README.md

 # getting started

-If you want to start coding just run:
+If you want to start coding just clone this repo, get into and run:
 ```
-npm run dev
+yarn install && npm run dev
 ```

 And try to make a change on any file of /src folder.
 I suggest to get into /src/controllers/index.js to make a very fast and understandable change.